Risk factorsBy Mayo Clinic Staff

 Infants of mothers who smoke during pregnancy or after delivery have a greater risk of developing colic.

 - Girls and boys — no matter what their birth order or how they're fed — experience colic in similar numbers.

-- Turner TL, et al. Clinical features and etiology of colic. http://www.uptodate.com/home/index.html.
-Accessed March 1, 2011.
+- Turner TL, et al. Infantile colic: Clinical features and diagnosis. http://www.uptodate.com/home.
+Accessed Dec.
+11, 2013.

 - Lucassen P. Colic in infants.
 Clinical Evidence.
 2010;2:309.

 - Turner TL, et al. Infantile colic: Management and outcome. http://www.uptodate.com/home.
 Accessed Dec.
 11, 2013.

 - De Weerth C, et al. Intestinal microbiota of infants with colic: Development and specific signatures.
 Pediatrics.
 2013;131:1.